-Mr. Indrajith Fernando - Chairman / Independent Non-Executive Director Mr. Uditha Palihakkara - Member/ Independent Non-Executive Director

-Mr. Gowri Shankar - Member/ Non-Executive Director
+- Mr. Indrajith Fernando Chairman / Independent Non-Executive Director - Mr. Uditha Palihakkara Member/ Independent Non-Executive Director - Mr. Gowri Shankar - Member/ Non-Executive Director

-The Executive Director, General Manager Finance and other representatives of Senior Management join the meetings of the committee by invitation when necessary.
+The Executive Director, Chief Financial Officer and other representatives of Senior Management are invited to join the meetings of the committee by invitation when necessary.
 The Secretary of S S P Corporate Services (Pvt) Ltd functions as the Secretary to the Committee.

-For the financial year ended 31st March 2021 there has been a total number of four (04) Audit Committee Meetings.
+For the financial year ended 31st March 2022 there has been a total number of four (04) Audit Committee Meetings.

-The Audit Committee report is given on page 35-36 of the Annual Report.
+The Audit Committee report is given on page 33 of the Annual Report.